SecOpsNews/news/index.md

 - [HackerNews] China-Linked Evasive Panda Ran DNS Poisoning Campaign to Deliver MgBot Malware - 1 day ago
 - [RegisterSec] From video games to cyber defense: If you don't think like a hacker, you won't win - 1 day ago
 - [BleepingComputer] Trust Wallet confirms extension hack led to $7 million crypto theft - 1 day ago
-- [RegisterSoftware] 'PromptQuest' is the worst game of 2025.
-You play it when trying to make chatbots work - 1 day ago
-- [HackerNews] Critical LangChain Core Vulnerability Exposes Secrets via Serialization Injection - 1 day ago
-- [BleepingComputer] Trust Wallet Chrome extension hack tied to millions in losses - 1 day ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 8 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 8 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 8 months ago